thanhnguyen-aws/verify-rust-std/doc/src/challenges/0024-substr-pattern.md

 ### Details

 Most functions in str library is defined on the concept of Pattern, which can be a char, a set of chars, a char filter, or a substring.
-Those functions is implemented in core::src::str, but the core of them is implemented in core::src::str::pattern.
+Those functions is implemented in core::str, but the core of them is implemented in core::src::str::pattern.
-The main purposes of the functions in core::src::str::pattern is converting a str (a slice of bytes) into some kinds of Searchers (iterators), then implementing the searching alorithm for those Searchers.
+The main purposes of the functions in core::str::pattern is converting a str (a slice of bytes) into some kinds of Searchers (iterators), then implementing the searching alorithm for those Searchers.

 IMPORTANT NOTE: You can assume the correctness of the Two-Way search algorithm (see Challenge 23), BUT have to verify the correctness of the simd_contains functions.